About Carrier Safety methodology, sources, limits

 What's included

-The seven BASIC categories
+The BASIC categories

 What this is NOT